 These works are conceived with the aid of brushes composed of handle and head.
 The handle is usually made of bamboo or wood, while the head is made of animal hair, usually sheep or wolf.
 The heads are soft and flexible, and suitably fit the style of Chinese painting.
 Usually, only black ink is used, and silk and thin paper are used for the “canvases”.

 Chinese painting falls into three main categories: portraits, landscapes, and flowers and birds.
 Of the three traditions, the oldest is portraiture, dominating the scene until the late Tang dynasty.
-In general, paintings depicted mountains and water, influenced by the Taoist tradition of seeking solitude in nature.
+In general, landscape paintings depicted mountains and water, influenced by the Taoist tradition of seeking solitude in nature.

 Landscape dominated in the 11th century, becoming a favorite motif of artists.
 Even today, when a Chinese says a place is the ideal of natural beauty, he will say it has “mountains and water.”
 During the 9th century a different genre evolved about flowers and birds that included detailed paintings of birds, fruits, insects, and flowers.
 Some of these works are incredibly detailed and full of life.